ubclaunchpad/rocket2/docs/Deployment.rst

 proxy exposes ports 80 and 443, for HTTP/S, which must also be accessible from the outside world.
 The Rocket 2 container exposes port 5000, as Gunicorn is listening on this port; this should *not* be accessible to the outside world.
+We use `certbot` for periodic certificate renewals.

 Note that Docker Compose has a rather complex networking utility.
 In particular, note that to access HTTP endpoints in other composed